-240. Helicopter Landing – Inventorying potential landing zones to helicopters unseen, unheard and on flat terrain.
+240. Helicopter Landing – Inventorying potential landing zones for helicopters unseen, unheard, and on flat terrain.

 241. Guard Posting – Posting armed guards in optimal locations to eliminate chokepoints.

-242. 3D Fences – Building security fences with post interval and number of wires/boards with heights in a 3D GIS environment.
+242. 3D Fences – Building security fences with post-interval and a number of wires/boards with heights in a 3D GIS environment.

 243. War Maps – Familiarizing oneself with the enemy defenses and territory by mapping strategic attacks.

 244. World Trade Center – Responding to terrorist attacks including real-time data delivery, victim tracking, facility and resource vulnerability, data availability, implementation, environmental exposure, and air monitoring (World Trade Center GIS Response)